jshiell/trmnl-national-rail-departures/README.md

 You'll need:

 * An API key for the National Rail Darwin API, [which you can get here](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/).
-* The CRS codes for the departure and destination stations, which you can find on [the National Rail website](https://www.nationalrail.co.uk/). e.g. St. Pancras is STP; St. Albans City is SAC; and so on.
+* The CRS codes for the departure and destination stations, which you can find on [the National Rail website](https://www.nationalrail.co.uk/). e.g. St Pancras is STP; St Albans City is SAC; and so on.

 ## Running Locally